Slaymish/3dSpanningTrees/README.md

 # 3dSpanningTrees
+<p style="text-align: center;">Takes on .obj and returns the MST of it</p>
 ***

-Takes on .obj and returns the MST of it

-Uses Kruskell's algorithm to find the Minimum Spanning Tree of a graph.
+Uses Kruskal's algorithm to find the Minimum Spanning Tree of a graph.
 Loads graph from vertices and edges from OBJ file

 Outputs an OBJ